 When a blackout hits, the Smart Home Panel automatically reroutes its energy source to your DELTA Pro(s) within 20 milliseconds.
 Fast enough that you barely notice a blackout occurred.

 During the blackout

 You can pull out your phone during the blackout and check the EcoFlow app.
 With it, you’ll be able to see how long your current battery capacity can power your chosen home circuits.
-Then, you customise which circuits you value most.
+Then, you customize which circuits you value most.
 Your kitchen might be a good pick, so your food stays fresh in your fridge.
-Once prioritised, the Smart Home Panel can intelligently turn off circuits as you run low on stored energy, leaving your most important ones running the longest.
+Once prioritized, the Smart Home Panel can intelligently turn off circuits as you run low on stored energy, leaving your most important ones running for the longest.

 After the blackout / extended blackouts